Sanjuar/Mental-Health/README.md

 ## **Executive Summary**

-This report analyzes over 50,000 text posts labeled with seven mental health categories: Anxiety, Depression, Suicidal, Bipolar, Stress, Personality disorder, and Normal (no diagnosis).
-Through a combination of linguistic analysis, topic modeling, and statistical comparisons, we uncovered distinct patterns in how each condition expresses itself.
-Key findings include:
+The report analyzes over 50,000 texts posts separated into seven mental health groups: Anxiety, Depression, Suicidal, Bipolar, Stress, Personality Disorder, and Normal (no disorder).
+Using linguistic analysis, topic modeling, and comparison of different metrics, clear patterns emerged that differentiate the languages used by people with each specific disorder.
+The main results include the following:

-- **Depression and Suicidal** posts share the most similar language (correlation 0.75), reflecting overlapping themes of pain and hopelessness.
+- Similarity between language used by people with Depression and Suicidal disorder is the highest correlation at 0.75 since both conditions revolve around suffering and despair.
-- **Depression** has the highest rate of exposure to dismissive phrases like “get over it” or “just be happy,” highlighting a societal misunderstanding of the condition.
+- People with Depression face the most exposure to dismissive comments such as "get over it" and "just be happy" due to societal ignorance of the problem.
-- **Personality disorder** posts contain the strongest “isolation” signals people with this diagnosis frequently ask if they are “the only one” feeling a certain way.
+- Language used in Personality Disorder posts demonstrates clear signals of isolation, with people wondering if they are "the only ones" feeling that way.
-- **Normal** posts are short, routine‑focused, and linguistically distinct from all clinical categories.
-- **Word clouds and bigram analysis** reveal that the most common phrase across nearly all conditions is “feel like,” underscoring the challenge of articulating internal mental states.

-These findings demonstrate that language can be a powerful window into mental health, and the methods used here can inform better support systems and automated screening tools.
+- Posts with Normal status are brief and routine-oriented, clearly standing apart from all other categories of people's mental health disorders.
+- Word cloud analysis proves that the phrase "feel like" appears most frequently in all cases because it is difficult to explain one's emotional state.

 ## **1. Introduction**

-Mental health challenges are often expressed in written language long before they are discussed with a professional.
-Understanding how different conditions manifest in text can help researchers, clinicians, and support communities recognize patterns and provide more effective help.
+Many of the issues concerning mental health become evident through written words much earlier than they are ever discussed with an expert.
+The knowledge about what different kinds of problems look like in writing can help specialists, scientists, and social networks provide appropriate assistance to those in need.

-In this study, we analyzed a dataset of 52,681 posts, each labeled with one of seven mental health categories.
-Using a variety of text analysis techniques—ranging from simple word counts to advanced topic modeling and correlation analysis we aimed to answer:
+This paper describes a study based on a dataset containing 52,681 entries belonging to one of the seven categories associated with mental health conditions.
+Using such methods of analyzing texts as simple word counting, topic modeling, and correlation analysis, we tried to answer the following questions:

-- What are the most common words and phrases used by each group?
+- What are the most frequent words and phrases among the members of each community?
-- How do the categories differ in terms of text length, sentiment, and isolation language?
+- What are the differences between categories in terms of length, positivity/negativity, and statements about isolation?
-- Which conditions share similar vocabulary?
+- Are there any similarities in the vocabulary of some types of mental health problems?
-- How often are people struggling with mental health exposed to dismissive or unhelpful advice?
+- How often do people with mental health problems get unconstructive advice from others?

-The following sections detail our findings, followed by a full explanation of the methodology.
+Further paragraphs contain results of the research and methodological explanations.

 ## **2. Analysis and Findings**